mistswapdex/docs/src/index.md

 ## What is Mist?

-Mist is a community-driven organization built to solve what might be called the “liquidity problem.”
-One could define this problem as the inability of disparate forms of liquidity to connect with markets in a decentralized way, and vice versa.
-While other solutions provide incrementally progressive advances toward solving the problem of liquidity, Mist’s progress is intended to create a broader range of network effects.
-Rather than limiting itself to a single solution, Mist intertwines many decentralized markets and instruments.
-Thus far, the core products, which will be described in more detail here, include a decentralized exchange, a decentralized lending market, yield instruments, and staking derivatives.
-Mist’s products are configured in a way that allows the entire platform to maintain decentralized governance of MIST token holders, while continuing to innovate on the collective foundations by design.
-Whereas major structural changes are voted on by the community, the day-to-day operations, rebalancing of pools and ratios, business strategy, and overall development is ultimately decided on by Kasumi and the core team.
+Mist is a smartBCH exchange, and a suite of tools to help empower the individual.
+Our main product is MistSwap, the exchange, which is based on the popular SushiSwap exchange.

-The following documentation details the functional and technical aspects of the ecosystem products, as well as customized video tutorials attached.
+The following documentation details the functional and technical aspects of the ecosystem products.

 In order to partake in the Mist ecosystem, please join our discord <https://discord.gg/89NADr3Fkr>.